colts70/The-Semantic-Web-Stack-Deterministic-First-Hop-DFH-Public-Ground-For-AI/README.md

 one domain at a time.

 11. License
-MIT License — fully open, decentralized, and public.
+cco License — fully open, decentralized, and public.

 Directory Structure
 mathematica